oauth-wg/oauth-v2-1/oauth-2.1.md

 token issued by the authorization server.
-Typically, it involves using the HTTP "Authorization" request header field [RFC2617] with an authentication scheme defined by the specification of the access token type used, such as [RFC6750].
+Typically, it involves using the HTTP "Authorization" request header field [RFC2617] with an authentication scheme defined by the specification of the access token type used, such as "Bearer", defined below.

 Access Token Types